Connect with us

 Darlington boss Alun Armstrong headed to Walsall today hailing their FA Cup clash as the perfect opportunity to show the football world they are on their way back.

-A 1-0 win against Kidderminster Harriers last week made it six wins on the bounce before they earned a valuable point in last Saturday’s 0-0 draw at Hereford and boss Armstrong believes there’s much more to come.
+A 1-0 win against Harriers last week made it six wins on the bounce before they earned a valuable point in last Saturday’s 0-0 draw at and boss Armstrong believes there’s much more to come.

 But when the first round rolled in today, he wanted his players to enjoy the chance to put the club in lights.